Marketing standards for poultry meat producers, manufacturers, retailers and distributors.

 If you move poultry meat with optional indications from GB to NI or export from GB to the EU, each consignment must be accompanied by a poultry meat optional indications certificate issued by a GB competent authority.

-If you move poultry meat to NI or export poultry meat to the EU that’s marked with one or more optional indications for farming or chilling methods (or both), you need to:
+If you move poultry meat from GB to NI or export poultry meat from GB to the EU that’s marked with one or more optional indications for farming or chilling methods (or both), you need to:

 - Download and complete the optional indications certificate application form.